Pannic17/C2-Final/readme.md

 - The program can intake any picture with/witout face, but the result is not guaranteed to be good.
 - Please use a square image as input, and the output image will always be a 512x512 image.
 - If you wish, please use `cv2.imwrite` to save the output image.
+- As `keras_cv` only supports `tensorflow 2.11.0+`, GPU is not supported on native windows.
+So, the generation of image may few minutes depends on CPU performance.
+However, on a Mac M1 device (10-core CPU, 14-core GPU), the process only takes 2 minutes.

 ## Functions